 Questions about any aspect of the EUREKA!
 Ventures Competition Series and its individual competitions

 should be addressed to the Director at

 The staff and faculty of the Baker Institute and the EUREKA!
 Ventures Competition Series, as well as the volunteers who may assist in the review and selection process, are working professionals who routinely mentor, coach and evaluate startup business ideas and new products.
 As part of their professional ethos, they understand that those ideas and innovations are confidential.
 However, they do not sign any non-disclosure agreements to participate in the EUREKA!
 Ventures Competition Series.
 Student entrepreneurs applying to EUREKA! will be submitting information in writing as well as giving live pitches in a public forum.
 Applicants are strongly discouraged from providing the details or specifics that are considered to be the key to their Intellectual Property (IP,) unless that Intellectual Property is legally protected.
 During the live pitch session the judges will ask clarifying questions.
 If you are unable to fully answer a question because of IP concerns there will be no penalty however, judges may wish to talk with you after the session to determine whether your project will be awarded.

 No reviewer, member of the selection committee, volunteer, or competition staff member may have any vested interest, equity stake, or financial stake in any of the companies/team projects proposed.
 Any party that stands to gain financially or otherwise from the success of a company/team project submitted to the EUREKA!
 Ventures Competition Series is strictly prohibited from those above listed roles.

-If you are awarded a cash prize over $500 you may be required to submit a brief report summarizing your progress and outcomes.
-Reports will be due to firstname.lastname@example.org upon the termination or completion of your project, your graduation, other separation from the university, or upon specific request by the Baker Institute.
+If you are awarded a cash prize, you will be required to submit a brief report summarizing your progress and outcomes.
+The form will be sent to you and will be due before you can progress to the next EUREKA! stage, upon the termination or completion of your project, your graduation, other separation from the university, or upon specific request by the Baker Institute.